Robert Banks Stewart

-Robert Banks Stewart (16 July 1931 – 14 January 2016) was a Scottish screenwriter, television producer and former journalist.
-He was sometimes credited as Robert Stewart early in his career.
-Banks Stewart contributed extensively to drama for the BBC and ITV for several decades, which included creating and producing the series Shoestring (1979) and Bergerac (1981) and producing the first series of Lovejoy (1986).
-He also produced and co-adapted the early episodes of The Darling Buds of May (1991).
+Robert Banks Stewart (born Robert Stewart; 16 July 1931 – 14 January 2016) was a Scottish screenwriter, television producer and former journalist.
+Stewart contributed extensively to drama for the BBC and ITV, among other networks, for several decades.
+He is best known for creating and producing the series Shoestring (1979) and Bergerac (1981), which were both highly popular, with Stewart being nominated for a BAFTA for the former.